Sslaxx/Godot_Sonic_Engine/Docs/Template.md

 # The template structure

 Most of the template is covered in [the project structure document](Structure.txt).
-This covers the system script files `Scripts\System` `Scenes\System`.
 Won't cover how they work - they're fairly sufficiently documented to hopefully make it obvious.
-This covers the most basic stuff already in the template and what it's for.
-Also covers some default files.
+This covers the most basic stuff already in the template and what it's for, including `Scripts\System` `Scenes\System`.

 ## colour_space